wallenweel/weel-translate/README.md

   id: templateId;
   extends?: templateId;

-  // check has or not existed "keys" in result. such as
-  // test ['phonetic', 'translation'] in result { phonetic: '...', translation: '...' } is true
-  test: string[],

   // layout
   rows: string[][];

+  // check has or not existed "keys" in result. such as
+  // expect ['phonetic', 'translation'] in result { phonetic: '...', translation: '...' } is true
+  expect?: string[],

+  // replace string while result's item got unexpect things
+  // string: as placeholder if no content
+  // string[]: [regexp string for test, regexp string as replace rule, replaceing string]
+  // undefined: ignore this one
+  replace?: (string | string[] | undefined)[];

   title?: string;
   description?: string;